sidorykp/tlaplus-journey/README.md

 This is because algorithm implementations usually contain **more variables** than (abstract) algorithms contain.
 You could e.g. add timestamps to each state transition in the algorithm implementation, and it would mean more variables.

-It should be **proved** that adding more variables makes invariants that are meant to be invariants in the implementation **intact**.
+It should be **proved** that adding more variables maintains invariants that are meant to be invariants in the implementation **intact**.

-If we do not prove the above we risk that our precious invariants are violated.
+If we do not prove the above fact then we risk that our precious invariants are violated.

 # Utilization of the equivalence between two algorithms
 Our assumption about MoneyTransfer and MoneyTransferPendingExplicit is that they both produce the same value for AmountPendingTotal.